polinomad/mikrotik_blocklist_based_on_ipsum/README.md

 For greater efficiency, it is recommended to place the following rule before the IP filtering rule.
  `/ip firewall filter add action=drop chain=input comment="drop invalid" connection-state=invalid `

+I would rather recommend this instead of the filter list, unless using the filter list is specifically the goal.
+ `i/ip firewall raw add action=drop chain=prerouting src-address-list=ipsum_blacklist `
+This is beneficial because:
+- The raw table rules + (prerouting) take effect at the earliest point, even before packets are processed by any other firewall or routing rules.
+Thus, CPU load is minimized.
+- Dropping unwanted traffic at an early stage can increase network security, as malicious packets cannot reach deeper levels of defense.

 ## Install
 1. Download `install.rsc` and upload it to your device
 2. In the Mikrotik terminal run:  `/import install.rsc `
 3. Finish